Research centres and faculties

 Undertaking research in faiths and culture, theory and praxis in public and contextual theology, religion and society, and scripture and social ethics.

-CSU has three Faculties (Arts and Education, Business, Justice & Behavioural Sciences, and Science) and comprise a number of Schools and centres for specific areas of study and research.
+Charles Sturt University has three Faculties (Arts and Education, Business, Justice & Behavioural Sciences, and Science) and comprise a number of Schools and centres for specific areas of study and research.

 Faculties operate across campuses and are responsible for developing and delivering courses, while schools are generally based on a single campus and carry responsibility for teaching subjects.